codio/site/source/docs/ide/boxes/access/ssh-access.html.md

 ### Enabling and Connecting to your Box from your local machine's Terminal

-1. Go to 'Project>Settings' and to the [Forwarding Settings](/docs/ide/customization/project-settings/) tab and click the 'Enable SSH Forwarding' button
+1. Go to **Project>Settings** and to the [Forwarding Settings](/docs/ide/customization/project-settings/) tab and click the 'Enable SSH Forwarding' button
 1. The connection string you need to use is shown there

 You will see connection details like this